tmfg/digitraffic-catalog/ext/ckanext-digitraffic_theme/README.md

 `python setup.py update_catalog --locale fi`

 This retains previous translations but updates `msgid` values from the `.pot` template.
-After you have updated the
+After you have updated the `.pot` template you need to also update the translation templates for each locale.

 ## Tests